 Work vs lifespan

 The point of the above two descriptions of rope is obvious, the latter had a harsher workload than the former and as such measuring its lifespan by time alone is a useless factor.

 As climbers, we must be diligent to record the various uses and hardships that a rope goes through and be willing to absorb the cost of repurposing a rope when its time has come.

-The conditions we store our ropes in have a massive outcome on their lifespan.
+The conditions we store our ropes in has a massive outcome on their lifespan.
 All manner of things can affect the quality and safety of the rope and often the damage can be hidden internally.

-- UV damage to the sheath from over exposure to the sun
+- UV damage to the sheath from overexposure to the sun

 - Chemical damage from contact with solvents or corrosive materials